eyeson-team/ghost/examples/rtsp-client/README.md

 # eyeson Ghost RTSP-Client

-A small test example on connecting to an RTSP-Server (webcam, etc.) and injecting that stream via webrtc in an eyeson meeting.
+A small test example on connecting to an RTSP-Server (IP-Cam, etc.) and injecting that stream via webrtc in an eyeson meeting.

 ## Usage